Tech-with-Vidhya/Technical_Assignment_VidhyalakshmiParthasarathy/README.md

 ### Below is the folder structure followed as part of this project's execution.

-> #### Project Base Directory "**Technical_Assignment_VidhyalakshmiParthasarathy**"
+> #### Project Base Directory "Technical_Assignment_VidhyalakshmiParthasarathy"
-    > * #### "**README.md**" File - This includes all the steps and instructions to execute the project in the local machine
+    > "README.md" File - This includes all the steps and instructions to execute the project in the local machine
-    > * #### "**modular_source_code**" Sub-Directory - This includes the parameters congiguration file and all the modular source code python files
+    > "modular_source_code" Sub-Directory - This includes the parameters congiguration file and all the modular source code python files
-    > * #### "**output**" Sub-Directory - This is the sub-directory where the output test summary reports for all the tests executed for each parquet input data file will be saved as individual "**.csv**" Data Quality Report files
+    > "output" Sub-Directory - This is the sub-directory where the output test summary reports for all the tests executed for each parquet input data file will be saved as individual ".csv" Data Quality Report files
-    > * #### "**data_quality_test_summary_report**" Sub-Directory - This is the sub-directory that includes the write-up related to the summarised test summary report on the data quality test outcomes in the PDF format, data quality tracker spreadsheet with all the supporting tables included in the pdf report and a copy of the Assignment PDF.
+    > "data_quality_test_summary_report" Sub-Directory - This is the sub-directory that includes the write-up related to the summarised test summary report on the data quality test outcomes in the PDF format, data quality tracker spreadsheet with all the supporting tables included in the pdf report and a copy of the Assignment PDF.

 ## <u>**PROJECT IMPLEMENTATION APPROACH OVERVIEW**</u>

-### This project's implementation follows a "**Modular Programming Apprach in Python**" achieving the below key points:
+### This project's implementation follows a "Modular Programming Apprach in Python" achieving the below key points:

-> * #### Each Modular Source Code written in Python represents a data quality test scenario to be executed, to uncover and spot the quality issues introducted in the individual parquet input data files of the "scrape_appearances" and the "competitor_appearances" datasets.
+> Each Modular Source Code written in Python represents a data quality test scenario to be executed, to uncover and spot the quality issues introducted in the individual parquet input data files of the "scrape_appearances" and the "competitor_appearances" datasets.
-> * #### There is a re-usability capability of the modular source codes between "scrape_appearances" and the "competitor_appearances" datasets as applicable, as coding best practices.
+> There is a re-usability capability of the modular source codes between "scrape_appearances" and the "competitor_appearances" datasets as applicable, as coding best practices.